top of page

 ABOUT

-Welcome to Wudang Qigong and Taiji in the Ozarks!
+Wudang Sanfeng Tai Chi and Qigong in the Ozarks!

 with Jason Salgado

-Jason is a eleven year student of 15th generation Wudang San Feng Kung Fu Master Zhong Xuechao
+Jason is a twelve year student of 15th generation Wudang Sanfeng Kung Fu Master Zhong Xuechao

 a.k.a.
 Master Bing (www.WudangDao.com).
 He began training Wudang Qigong and Taiji (tai chi) with Master

-Originally from Southern California, Jason moved to Eureka Springs with his wife in Winter 2016 on a small
+Originally from Southern California, Jason moved to Eureka Springs with his wife in Winter 2016 to a small

 homestead with their three dogs, chickens, organic garden and a small AirBnB/Lodging just outside of town.